joeavanzato/LogBoost/README.md

 -updateti [bool] (default=false) - Update (and build if it doesn't exist) the threat intelligence database based on feed_config.json
 -includedc [bool] (default=false) - When using -updateti, if this is also specified LogBoost will download and expand a lsit of known DataCenter IP addresses for use in enrichment.
--useti [bool] (default=false) - Use the threat intelligence database if it exists -intelfile [string] - Specify the path to an intelligence file to ingest into the threat DB (must use with -inteltype) -inteltype [string] - Specify the type to appear when there is a match on custom-ingested ingelligence (must use with -intelfile)
+-useti [bool] (default=false) - Use the threat intelligence database if it exists -intelfile [string] - Specify the path to an intelligence file to ingest into the threat DB (must use with -inteltype and -intelname)
+-inteltype [string] - Specify the type to appear when there is a match on custom-ingested ingelligence (must use with -intelfile and -intelname)
+-intelname [string] - Specify the name to appear when there is a match on custom-ingested ingelligence (must use with -intelfile and -inteltype)
 -summarizeti [bool] - Summarize the existing threat database

 -startdate [string] - Start date of data to parse - defaults to year 1800.
 Can be used with or without enddate.